imandra-ai/fix-engine/README.md

   section below).

-- Executable: Outside of the Imandra-specific commands used in verification, the model itself is a valid OCaml code.
-You may use the full OCaml stack to compile it and run the binary.
+- Executable: Outside of the Imandra-specific commands used in verification, the model itself is all valid OCaml code.
+You may use the full OCaml stack to compile and run the engine.

 - Exportable: Using the OCaml stack, the model can be compiled into a number of target languages and library formats.
 The community can